kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 #### Code Freeze Templates

-> **Note**: KEPs containing bug fixes as part of their implementation work are acceptable for code freeze tracking as long as all code changes are properly reviewed and approved.
+> **Note**: Refer to the [What Changes Require Tracking](#what-changes-require-tracking) section for guidance on whether your KEP needs to be tracked by the Release Team and marked as `Tracked for code freeze`.

 If the Enhancement Issue **does not** meet the code freeze criteria for inclusion in the current release use this template in Issue comments: